 Depart: Reykjavik (KEF)

-A one-day driving tour of the Golden Circle will leave you with unforgettable memories.
-Our first stop will be Þingvellir National Park, the first national park in Iceland to be established.
-This verdant landscape differs from the highlands; bright green moss creeps over the lava fields, and birch and pine forests line the horizon.
-Ravines are filled with fresh, crystalline water—so clear that this area is popular with avid snorkelers and divers (later on in the trip, we’ll get to whitewater raft here!).
-Fun fact: This stunning landscape is featured in several Game of Thrones episodes!
 Next up on our Golden Circle tour is the Geysir Geothermal Area.
 You’ll see the steam rising from the pools from miles away, and the hilly landscape gets even more colorful due to the earth’s naturally occurring minerals.
 While the area’s namesake geyser rarely erupts, it is the earliest documented in European history.
 Its neighbor, however, throws water 20 to 40 meters into the air quite regularly.
 Our third and final stopover is the Gullfoss Waterfall.
 On a sunny day, the spray throws up vibrant rainbows, and in the summer, you can take a walkway to the edge of the staircase-shaped falls, close enough to feel the mist on your face.
-We’ll even have the option for a late-night hot spring river hike to again enjoy the midnight sun!
+We’ll even have the option for a late-night hot spring river hike to take advantage of the midnight sun!

 In the morning, get ready to explore Rauðfeldsgjá, a deep and narrow ravine near the Snæfellsjökull glacier!
 Bright green moss line the canyon’s walls, and a waterfall is hidden in the gorge.
 Later, we’ll bask in the famous geothermal spa Blue Lagoon, whose warm, milky-blue waters contrast sharply with the surrounding black volcanic cliffs.
 Water continually streams into and out of the lagoon, making for clean water with no chemicals—only natural minerals (like silica and sulfur) that are good for your skin!